dhannywi/COE332/homework04/README.md

 ```

 #### 3. Route `/epochs/<epoch>`
 Since we now know the epochs in the dataset, we can query for the state vectors for a specific Epoch from the data set.
 To do this, Execute the command `curl localhost:5000/epochs/<epoch>` on your terminal, but replace `<epoch>` with a particular epoch you are interested in.
-For example: `curl localhost:5000/epochs/2023-061T08:09:00.000Z` <br>
+For example: `curl localhost:5000/epochs/2023-061T08:09:00.000Z`

-The resulting output will be similar to below: <br>
+The resulting output will be similar to below:

 ```console
 [username]:~/COE332/homework04$ curl localhost:5000/epochs/2023-061T08:09:00.000Z